criipto/docs-old/getting-started/oidc-intro.md

 Location: YOUR_RETURN_URL?code=AUTHORIZATION_CODE&state=YOUR_STATE
 ```

-Note that depending your your `response_type` you may also receive an `id_token` as a query parameter instead of the authorization code.

 #### Exchange the code for a token
 For the code flow you will need to exchange the returned code for an actual token.
 This is done by posting the authorization code received from the previous step to the token endpoint.

+For PKCE-enabled clients, this exchange is based on a one-time secret created by the OIDC library you use to handle the flow, and the exchange will also be handled by the same library.

-Note that you must use a HTML-form-style HTTP POST here, and preferably send the credentials in the `Authorization` HTTP header.
+For traditional back-channel flows, note that you must use a HTML-form-style HTTP POST here, and preferably send the credentials in the `Authorization` HTTP header.
 You must also x-www-form-urlencode the values of the `CLIENT_ID` and `CLIENT_SECRET`, respectively, before constructing the `Authorization` header in `Basic` format.

 ```text
 HTTP POST https://YOUR_SUBDOMAIN.criipto.id/oauth2/token